 In addition to scientific collaborations with other research groups, LCAM works on the development of novel microscopic techniques enable novel or enhanced contrast or resolution to boost new biological research.
 New microscopic techniques are being developed in close collaboration with commercial companies.

-Below one can find the general fields of interest of our LCAM staff but click here to start reading the most recent research highlights.
+Below one can find the general fields of interest of our LCAM staff.

 A main research effort is the development and application of different kinds of functional imaging microscopy.
 Functional imaging is a collection of microscopy techniques aimed at quantifying biomolecular interactions and cellular processes including cell signaling mechanisms.
 They include several modalities, e.g. Fluorescence Lifetime Imaging Microscopy (FLIM), Förster Resonance Energy Transfer techniques and Fluorescence Fluctuation techniques.

 One of the most intriguing challenges in life sciences is to understand how a complex mixture of molecular particles and structures can make up a living cell.
 Despite the immense number of studies still much is unknown about the molecular basis of numerous biological processes such as cell proliferation, differentiation, intra- and extra-cellular communication and apoptosis.
 To increase our understanding about the complexity of these processes in living cells, experimental and especially quantitative data on the spatial-temporal organization is required.
 Fluorescence based techniques are ideal tools for this type of studies.